micmarsh/clojure-pure-io/gist.md

 Haskell's type system makes this concept especially pervasive: every Haskell program has a `main` value, which must be something of type `IO ()`.
 If you need to do any impure operation, you'll need to compose your data structures so it all comes together at `main`.
 The static type checker will ensure that everything is in order before your program ever even compiles.

-While Clojure and Haskell pretty sharply diverge in the "static checking" department, we can still get pretty darn close to having enforcably pure IO in Clojure.
+While Clojure and Haskell pretty sharply diverge in the "static checking" department, we can still get pretty darn close to having purely functional IO in Clojure.
 If you're as geeked out by this stuff as I am, read on!

 ## The Data Structure

-Since we'll be passing around some data, but eventually using it to peform an actual IO operation, it makes sense to define a protocol for our data types to implement:
+Since we'll be manipulating data, eventually using it to peform an actual IO operation, it makes sense to define a protocol for our data types to implement:
 ```clojure
 (defprotocol PerformIO (-perform-io [io]))
 ```
 `-perform-io` will evaluate the given data structure, performing some side effects and returning a result.
-While it's going to play an important part in our monad implementation below, it's important to keep in mind that this doesn't necessarily have anything to do with monads, just our specific case.
+While it's going to play an important part in our monad implementation below, it's essential to keep in mind that this doesn't necessarily have anything to do with monads, just our specific case.

 Monads are, for our purposes, a "container" type for another value.
 Slightly more specifically, a monad is a monad because it defines two operations: one for "wrapping" values in a new instance of that monad, and another for "transforming" (in a pure, functional way), the value inside the monad into a new value.